GauravDawra/Beast-docs/docs/contribute/contribute.md

 4. Avoid using the `using namespace` syntax.
 Prefix the particular namespace whenever required.

 ## Contact me
 All your contributions are welcome!!!
 Let's discuss!
-You can drop an email in the official mailing list at beast-build@googlegroups.com.
+You can join the official [mailing list](https://groups.google.com/g/beast-build) and drop an email at beast-build@googlegroups.com once you are a member.
 My personal email adress is gaurav19039@iiitd.ac.in.

-This mailing list can be used for all purposes like bug reports, fixes, feature requests.
-Although it is advised to use Github issues for the repository for
+This [mailing list](https://groups.google.com/g/beast-build) can be used for all sort of discussions related to contribution, new features, bug fixes and more.
+Please use the [mailing list](https://groups.google.com/g/beast-build) or my email adress to discuss before making a pull request.